albassort/AlbaBuild.nvim/README.md

 AlbaBuild.nvim is a simple nvim plugin, to allow build commands to be hotkey-bound and embedded in git repositories.
 This enables you to simplify your work flow, remove repetitive terminal usage, and get new contributors in sync with established contributors easier.

 It is
-- Primarily git based, your git repo determines the commands.
-- Easy to setup
+- Git Based
+- Json configurable
 - Portable
+- Convenient

 ### Features
 - Json configuration
 - Stores logs for all programs, accessible from nvim.
-- Keep track of ongoing commands, and kill them when needed.`
+- Keep track of ongoing commands, and kill them when needed.
 - Provide arguments for each command, from your nvim command line.
 - Show the std+stderr output in a popup window after exiting.
 - Blacklist or whitelist this popup via exitcode (e.g only popup when the program fails, or if timeout (140) is called).